patrickletourneux/patrickletourneux/README.md

 I began debugging on vehicule simulation crash and acoustic in Stellantis during several years , in support team.
 I began scripting with some python

-- 🔭 I’m currently working on retraining for web developper fullstack JS
+- 🔭 I’m currently working on retraining for web developper fullstack JS  (end training end jun 2022) https://oclock.io/formations/developpeur-web-fullstack-javascript
-      https://oclock.io/formations/developpeur-web-fullstack-javascript
 - 🌱 I’m currently learning JS / HTML / CSS / Nodejs
 - 👯 I’m looking to collaborate on web project in a nice team in Paris with remote possibility